Asana/typed-react/README.md

 ## Mixins

 TypedReact supports using existing React Mixins as well as defining new mixins with idiomatic TypeScript.
 The example is based on [http://www.typescriptlang.org/Handbook#mixins](http://www.typescriptlang.org/Handbook#mixins).
-You need to use `extractPrototype` on your own mixins and should export that from your mixin modules.
+You need to use `createMixin` on your own mixins and should export that from your mixin modules.

 ```ts
 /// <reference path='../path/to/react.d.ts' />